-Providing Advice Decision making Execution International Advisory Board Scientific Director VLAG Contact Persons VLAG Board Managing Director VLAG PhD Council VLAG Management Team Programme Coordinator External peers Education Coordinators
+Providing Advice Decision making Execution International Advisory Board Scientific Director VLAG Contact Persons VLAG Board Managing Director VLAG PhD Council VLAG Management Team Programme Coordinator External peers - Education Coordinators

 The Scientific Director is engaged in VLAG management two days per week and is assisted by a Managing Director and a Programme Coordinator.
-The NUTRIM Management Team consists of the Scientific Director, the Managing Director and the four Research Line Leaders.
+The NUTRIM Management Team (MT) consists of the Scientific Director, the Managing Director and the four Research Line Leaders.
 The MT meets monthly.
-The Scientific Director of NUTRIM has the full and integral responsibility for the school and reports to the Dean of FHML, and is also member of the VLAG MT.
+The Scientific Director has the full and integral responsibility for the school and reports to the Dean of FHML.
+The Scientific Director of NUTRIM is also member of the VLAG MT.

 The VLAG Board is the decision making authority.
 This includes nominating the Scientific Director and approving the long-term strategy and planning.
-The VLAG Management Team monitors implementation of the research and education strategy, including the allocation of the Wageningen University funds to PhD/ postdoctoral projects.
-Allocation of NUTRIM core funding for inter-institutional projects is decided by the Scientific Director of NUTRIM.
+The VLAG Management Team (MT) monitors implementation of the research and education strategy, including the allocation of the Wageningen university funds to PhD and postdoctoral projects.
+Allocation of NUTRIM core funding for interinstitutional projects is decided by the Scientific Director of NUTRIM.
 The International Advisory Board (IAB) provides advice on strategic issues concerning the direction and quality of the research and educational programme, and helps to identify opportunities for academic and professional alliances.
-The IAB also performs mid-term reviews of VLAG and additionally for NUTRIM as a local Graduate School, as requested by the Board of the Faculty of Health Medicine and Life Sciences (Maastricht University).
+The IAB also performs mid-term reviews of VLAG and additionally for NUTRIM as a local graduate school, as requested by the Board of the Faculty of Health Medicine and Life Sciences (Maastricht University).
 The VLAG Contact Persons form an informal platform formed by representatives from all participating research groups and institutes.
 The Contact Persons advise on all activities, and help to disseminate information to and from the participating groups and institutions.
 The VLAG PhD council deals with issues related to the position of the PhD candidates.
 The chairperson of the PhD council participates in the meetings of VLAG Board and VLAG Contact Persons.
-The NUTRIM PhD council consists of representative PhD candidates of the different research lines supported by the PhD coordinator and a member of the NUTRIM Office.
-One of the PhD candidates chairs this committee.
+The NUTRIM PhD student council consists of representative PhD students of the different research lines supported by the PhD students coordinator and a member of the NUTRIM Office.
+One of the PhD students chairs this committee.

-The committee was impressed by the positive trend on the major performance indicators such as number of scientific staff, number of PhD candidates and relative impact.
+The committee was impressed by the positive trend on the major performance indicators of number of scientific staff, number of PhD candidates and relative impact.

-During the period under review the number of all staff categories at WU has increased steadily.
+During the period under review the number of all staff categories at WU part of VLAG has increased steadily, on average by 7% per year.
 Scientific (tenured) staff increased by 4% per year, PhD candidates by 7%, and the number of postdocs grew considerably by 12% per year on average.
 Over the same 6 year period the staff associated with VLAG at WU grew in total by 37%.

-The Graduate School VLAG produced on average 886 peer reviewed articles in journals covered by Web of Science per year between 2008 and 2013.
+The Graduate School VLAG as a whole produced on average 886 peer reviewed articles in journals covered by Web of Science per year between 2008 and 2013.
 The number of publications produced by the scientific community within VLAG has grown from 741 in 2008 to more than 980 in 2012 and 2013, and their impact has grown as well.
-The relative impact of these publications is 2.23, which is more than twice the world average, and can be categorised as 'very high relative impact'.
+The relative impact of these publications is 2.23, or more than twice the world average, and can be categorised as 'very high relative impact'.
 The impact is reflected by the fact that on average 27% of the publications belong to the top 10% most cited publications.

-4 Performance of the Graduate School VLAG
+4 Performance of the Graduate school VLAG